Eduardo-LP-Silva/Bike-Sharing/README.md

 # Bike Sharing

-This is a console project developed in the course "Algorithms and Data Structures" (AEDA) at FEUP.
-It is designed to simulate a bike rental/sharing program between users in the same city.
+Console application designed to simulate a bike rental/sharing program between users in the same city.

 # Overview